Hi! I’m Nicole.

 I was extremely fortunate to go to college at James Madison University in Harrisonburg, VA.
 That place shaped me into a stronger, more inquisitive, and more compassionate person, and I’m forever grateful.
 I go back as often as I can.

 After Harrisonburg, I moved to Washington, D.C. for my first full-time, salaried job.
-Living alone in D.C. and commuting on the metro was intimidating and dangerous at times, but I learned how to live and work and travel independently.
+Living alone in D.C. and commuting on the metro was intimidating at first, but I learned how to live and work and travel independently.

 Then, I moved to Florida to live with Bret.
 Florida was my favorite.
 I loved the sunshine, palm trees, the sushi, the manatees, the Gulf of Mexico, and our Disney day trips.

-Next up, we spent three years never fully adjusting to life in the mountains of North Carolina.
-We were surrounded by bluegrass, mold, and wildlife.
+Next up, we endured three years of never fully adjusting to life in the mountains of North Carolina surrounded by bluegrass, mold, and wildlife.
 The mountains are beautiful, but I found Boone to be incredibly isolating and depressing, especially when I was navigating traumatic grief after losing my dad, pretty much my favorite person in the whole world, unexpectedly in 2017.

 In the summer of 2018, we made a quick decision to move to the magical city of Winston Salem, NC.
 Bret fell in love with the downtown art scene, and I was all in when I saw that in addition to amazing coffee, a local coffee shop served giant cheesecake and wine by the glass.
 In a matter of weeks I found the community that I’d been so desperately searching for: a new gym, a grief group, and some incredible people who have made this place feel like home.
 Not to mention we now have air-conditioning, a Target, an airport, Tropical Smoothie… it’s the breath of fresh air I’ve been hoping for.